-The Uploader allows you to use a Unity scenes as Template for your Worlds.
+The Uploader allows you to use a Unity scene as a Template for your Worlds.
 You can bring in a haunted house for Halloween or your favorite creation from Minecraft.
 If you can import it into Unity, you can probably get it into Altspace this way.
 Here are a few example Worlds.

 Part 1: Setup

 - Join the Official AltspaceVR Discord and visit the #world-building channel - Friends don't let friends build Worlds alone.

 - Read our World-Building Getting Started Guide for the basics